davidsulc/dev_zone_articles/dev_zone.markdown

     puts SugarCRM::Contact.last.last_name

-All SugarCRM modules (i.e. "Contacts", "opportunities", etc.) are namespaced within the `SugarCRM` Ruby module.
+All SugarCRM modules (i.e. "Contacts", "Opportunities", etc.) are namespaced within the `SugarCRM` Ruby module.
 So `SugarCRM::Contact` gives us access to the `Contact` Ruby class that will wrap all Contacts in CRM.
-(As a sidenote, any custom modules you may have created in Studio or loded with the Module loader will be available in the same fashion.)
-From that class, we call the `last` static method with happens to be a finder function (more on those below) that will return the record in SugarCRM with the latest `date_entered` value.
+(As a side note, any custom modules you may have created in Studio or loaded with the Module loader will be available in the same fashion.)
+From that class, we call the `last` finder function (more on those below) which will return the record in SugarCRM with the latest `date_entered` value.
 Finally, we call the `last_name` attribute on the contact instance to get the person's last name (which is then printed by Ruby).

 Let's create a new contact: